kmvu/Capstone-ML/Proposal/proposal.md

 > With transfer learning, instead of starting the learning process from scratch, you start from patterns that have been learned when solving a different problem.
 This way you leverage previous learnings and avoid starting from scratch.[Transfer Learning]

-With this approach, the benchmark model should be able to give us a sense of how accurate it can performs with the pre-trained weights without us modifying much.
+With this approach, the benchmark model should be able to give us a sense of how accurate it can performs with the pre-trained weights without us modifying too much.
 It is also a good idea to do benchmarking on a simple pre-trained model, and also benchmark by using another complex model to observe better the overfitting and underfitting problem on the given model.

 ***References***